 It is straightforward

 Twitter is direct.
 Even after extending its original 140-character count to a generous 280, Twitter’s concise nature makes it the perfect tool for our hectic, non-stop lifestyles.
 It has also proven to be an important source of comfort, connection and entertainment for people forced to stay at home during coronavirus quarantines.
-The platform’s focus on succinct tweets – as opposed to the images of pets and gourmet lunches that crowd other social platforms – keeps users informed in the now, with much less clutter.
+The platform’s focus on succinct tweets – as opposed to the images of pets and gourmet lunches that crowd other social platforms – keeps users informed in the know, with much less clutter.
 While 20% of all daily Twitter users are American, 92% of all Americans know about Twitter, even if they don’t use it.
 This attests to its accessible nature – and the fact that anyone who thinks or types can use it (except for those who have been suspended from it, like Donald Trump and Kanye West.)

 Kickstarts societal change